sarahblay/rc-docs/docs/usingthercspaces/desktracker.md

 -   **What is the question?
 Comments?**.
 A short phrase or two is enough.
 The purpose is to provide a broad overview of the type of questions, projects and topics we supported.

 ### Classes form
 Use the _Classes_ form to record information about your workshops.
 Only the _required_ fields need to be completed.
-Each workshop should be entered only once - if co-presenting, agree on who will enter the data.
+Each workshop should be entered only once (if co-presenting, agree on who will enter the data).

 -   **Primary audience**.
 If unknown, choose _Multiple_.
 You do not need to specify in the comments.
 -   **Primary academic faculty (UBCV)**.
 If unknown, choose _Multiple faculties_.
 You do not need to specify which faculties in the comments.